cometaj2/huckle/README.rst

 To Do
 -----
-- Fork restnavigator and adjust to use requests (single http client instead of two)
+- Fork restnavigator repo or otherwise adjust to use restnavigator with requests (single http client instead of two)

 - Support help docs output in the absence of man pages (e.g. git-bash on Windows)